 Even though it’s not a vitamin, another important thing that people use to beautify their skin is activated charcoal, as it is also quite effective in getting rid of the toxins in the body.
 It can be found in pharmacies and stores that sell healthy foods, and can even be made at home.
 It is simply applied as a face mask.

 But let’s get back to vitamins.
 One of the most important factors in maintaining healthy skin is consuming the proper vitamins and micronutrients.
-Many vitamins and antioxidants can help in accomplishing this goal, and the most effective ones are vitamins: A, C, E, D, K, B3, B5, folic acid, and choline.
+Many vitamins and antioxidants can help in accomplishing this goal, and the most effective ones are vitamins for healthy skin are A, C, E, D, K, B3, B5, folic acid, and choline.

 - Vitamin A is found in foods such as carrots, spinach, sweet potatoes, mangoes, beef, eggs, and dairy products.
 This vitamin is known as the most important for skin health, and although there are positive effects from these vitamins, consuming more than needed can cause skin irritation.